MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/always-on-vpn/always-on-vpn-deploy-troubleshooting.md

 ## Error code: 809
 The network connection between your computer and the VPN server could not be established because the remote server is not responding.
-This could be because one of the network devices (e.g., firewalls, NAT, routers) between your computer and the remote server is not configured to allow VPN connections.
-Please contact your administrator or your service provider to determine which device may be causing the problem.
+This could be because one of the network devices (for example, firewalls, NAT, routers) between your computer and the remote server is not configured to allow VPN connections.
+To determine which device may be causing the problem, contact your administrator or your service provider.

 | **Possible cause**     | This error typically occurs when a firewall between the client and the server blocks the ports that the VPN tunnel uses. |
 |------------------------|--------------------------------------------------------------------------------------------------------------------------|